 News and Events

-Peter Cohan, Adjunct Professor of Management and Srini Rangan, Professor of Management, have recently published Capital Rising: How Capital Flows are Changing Business Systems All Over the World, through Palgrave Macmillan.
+Peter Cohan, Visiting Lecture in Management and Srini Rangan, Professor of Management, have recently published Capital Rising: How Capital Flows are Changing Business Systems All Over the World, through Palgrave Macmillan.

 Allan Cohen, Professor of Management, latest book with David Bradford (Stanford Univ.), Influencing Up, (Wiley) was recently published and is already being translated into Chinese, Japanese, and Portuguese.
 Allan is now the Babson’s faculty member on the ground in San Francisco, having moved permanently in June.
 He will be teaching full time in the Fast Track program.

-James Hunt, Associate Professor of Management and Joe Weintraub, Professor of Management, have recently published the 2nd Edition of their best-selling book The Coaching Manager through Sage Publications.
+James Hunt, Associate Professor of Management and Joe Weintraub, Professor of Management, have completed the 3rd Edition of their best-selling book The Coaching Manager through Sage Publications.
 Pepsico has adopted this book to help develop coaching skills in all of their managers worldwide.
+James and Danna Greenberg had a recently published book chapter, “Developing entrepreneurial leaders - intergrating entrepreneurship education and organizational behavior in the first year” in Evolving Entrepreneurial Education: Innovation in the Babson Classroom, edited by Victoria Crittenden, Kathryn Esper, Nathaniel Karst and Rosa Slegers, published 2015 by Emerald Press.

 Nan Langowitz, Professor of Management, and Babson co-author Mary Godwyn, Associate Professor of Sociology, were awarded the Best Paper Award for their work “Challenging Stereotypes: The Impact of Organizations in Shaping Individual Responses to Prejudice,” presented at the 5th Equality, Diversity and Inclusion International Conference (July 2012) in Toulouse, France.